Skip to main content

 Interpretation & Revision

-Any questions of interpretation regarding this policy shall be referred to Employee Relations and Engagement.
+Any questions of interpretation regarding this policy shall be referred to Human Resources.
 They will be the final authority regarding the interpretation of this policy.

 This policy shall be reviewed every three years, however minor changes and updates can be made at any time.